ViralNotPrasad/DiscourseVisualizer-/README.md

 ## Instructions to Run:
-To run the system, first ensure all dependences are met then, navigate to the flask folder, and run:
+To run the system, first ensure all dependences are met then, navigate to the main folder, and run:

-python3 hello.py
+python3 flask/app.py

 to start the server on the localhost
 127.0.0.1:5000